Arkadijbojko/webpage/_seminars/Sinica.md

 **You-Cheng Chou**<br>
-Title: Permutation equivariant quantum K-theory of a point<br>
+Title: Permutation equivariant quantum K-theory of a point
 <br/>

 Abstract: In the first part, I will provide motivation for developing a K-theoretic version of Witten-Kontsevich theory.
 Then I will review known results about computations of (permutation equivariant) quantum K-theory of a point.
 <br/>

 In the second part, I will explain a new approach to these computations.
 The approach involves a recursive pushforward technique applied to the universal cotangent line bundle and pluri-Hodge bundle.
 This technique is combinatorially simpler for not using the Kawasaki-Hirzebruch-Riemann-Roch theorem.
 As a result, we obtain a closed formula on genus 1.
 This is a joint work with Y.-P. Lee.
 <br/>
 <br/>